NeoGeographyToolkit/StereoPipeline/docs/tools/point2las.rst

-The ``point2las`` program filters out outliers in the input point cloud using the ray triangulation error (the fourth band in the cloud), hence points with an error above a certain threshold are not included in the output las file.
+The ``point2las`` program filters out outliers in the input point cloud using the ray triangulation error (the fourth band in the cloud), hence points with an error above a certain threshold are not included in the output LAS file.

 It first picks a desired number of samples from the cloud, sorts the positive triangulation errors from the sample (the errors equal to 0